-If the blood in urine is visible to the eye as pink or red-colored urine, no additional tests to confirm the presence of blood in urine are required.
-Visible blood in urine is usually a diagnosis that is established by the patient herself.
+If the blood in urine is visible to the eye as pink or red-colored urine, no additional tests to confirm the presence of blood in the urine are required.
+Visible blood in the urine is usually a diagnosis that is established by the patient herself.
 Even if visible blood in urine resolves spontaneously, a thorough evaluation by a urologist is advisable.

-Women who have history of smoking, even if they quit as long as 20 years before are at increased risk for bladder cancer; so are women over age 40.
+Women who have a history of smoking, even if they quit as long as 20 years before are at increased risk for bladder cancer; so are women over age 40.

-Sometimes blood in urine can cause symptoms that mimic UTI.
+Sometimes blood in the urine can cause symptoms that mimic UTI.
 Unless bacterial culture showed a UTI, caution should be exercised in attributing blood in urine to an infection.
-Sometimes blood in urine is episodic and disappears on its own within a day or a few days.
+Sometimes blood in the urine is episodic and disappears on its own within a day or a few days.
 An antibiotic given for a UTI when there is no UTI can make it appear that it’s helping.

 Common Causes of Hematuria or Bloody Urine in Women are: